selfrefactor/rambda/README.md

 **Rambda** is generally more performant than `Ramda` as the [benchmarks](#benchmarks) can prove that.

+- Support

+Most of the valid issues are fixed within 2-5 days.

+Closing the issue is usually accompanied by publishing a new patch version of `Rambda` to NPM.

 - More generic methods

 `Ramda` has an overwhelming list of methods, as one could get lost putting all these methods in one's head. `Rambda` has smaller method counts and that could be seen as advantage.